Designing parts for injection molding

 Gates typically leave a small scar on finished parts, and incorrect placement can cause deformation of the part.
 However, steps can be taken to ensure smooth operation.

-• Place gates away from cores and pins to ensure the direct flow of material
+- Place gates away from cores and pins to ensure a direct flow of material

-• Keep walls thin to reduce time and cost — if the material allows
+- Keep walls thin to reduce time and cost — if material allows

 Draft angles are one of the most important and unique features of molded parts, and you’re unlikely to find them on parts made using different manufacturing processes.